San Francisco Bicycle Accident Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

-Our San Francisco Bicycle Accident Lawyers Will Get You What You’re Owed
+Our San Francisco Bicycle Accident Lawyers Offer Clear Guidance For The Injured

 Due to the lack of adequate protection, bicyclists are vulnerable to serious injuries or death when struck by larger, more powerful vehicles on the road.
-If you or someone you love has been injured in a bike accident, you have the right to file a claim or lawsuit against those responsible.
-Our San Francisco bicycle accident lawyers are dedicated to obtaining the maximum compensation you’re owed.
-Contact us today at (888) 488-1391 for expert legal assistance.
+If you or someone you love has been injured in a bike accident, you may be able to file a claim for damages or a lawsuit.
+Our San Francisco bicycle accident lawyers are dedicated to helping injured victims pursue accountability against negligent parties.
+Contact us at (888) 488-1391 for a free initial consultation.

 San Francisco is known as a cultural, financial, and commercial center in Northern California.
 As of 2023, the United States Census Bureau reported a population of 808,988, making it the second most densely populated city in the United States.

-Bicycle accidents often happen when motorists swerve out of the lane or are not paying attention.
+Bicycle accidents often occur when motorists swerve out of their lane or fail to pay attention.
 They can also occur when vehicles make turns without checking for cyclists crossing their paths.
 Rideshare drivers and delivery vans often use bike lanes to complete tasks.
 When these parties act negligently, unsuspecting bicyclists may find themselves in dangerous situations.

-The San Francisco bicycle accident attorneys at Arash Law, led by Arash Khorsandi, Esq., help victims and their families understand their legal rights and take necessary actions.
-Our goal is to recover the maximum compensation for your injuries and losses.
+Our San Francisco bicycle accident attorneys at Arash Law, led by Arash Khorsandi, help victims and their families understand their legal rights and the necessary actions to take.
+Our goal is to help you pursue compensation for your injuries and losses to the full extent of the law.

 We take cases involving minors very seriously, and they are near and dear to our hearts.
 As a society we must place the highest value on our children and their safety!– ARASH KHORSANDI